eehsiao/go-models/README.md

 This is a easy way to access data from database.
 That you focus on data processing logical.
 Now support MySQL, MariaDB, Redis
-TODO: PostgreSQL, MSSQL, Mongodb, ...
+TODO support: PostgreSQL, MSSQL, Mongodb, ...
+TODO feature: sqlbuilder

 ---------------------------------------
   * [Features](#features)